Voice Interaction & Moe’s Southwest Grill: Burrito Quest

 No one had ordered food through a VUI, nor did they feel they wanted to!

-We used Jobs to be Done to distill this further, as we felt that Personas weren’t really a good fit for this—we were looking more about intentions and tasks, and so we felt that Jobs to be Done would be a perfect framework for this.
+We used Jobs to be Done to distill this further, as we felt that Personas weren’t really a good fit for this—we were looking more about intentions and tasks and didn’t quite have the right information to build personas, and so we felt that Jobs to be Done would be a perfect framework for this.
 With our survey data, we were able to understand why people would go to Moe’s and what they want when they order food:

 “When I am hungry, I want to be able to get my food quickly, but still be able to customize what goes in my food, so I can eat exactly what I want without waiting too long.”